 The article goes on to state that virtual "doesn't really work for everyone," such as seniors or those in underserved communities, and COVID-19 has exposed the need to work deliberately with trusted voices in those communities, said Dr. Tamarah Duperval-Brownlee, president and CEO of Providence Health System in Washington, D.C.
 In the midst of these challenges, "I think we've grown exponentially to understand the needs of our communities that much more," she said.

-For these and many reasons the use of mobile health clinics (MHC) needs to expand to address the growing disparities in healthcare.
+For these and many reasons the use of mobile medical units needs to expand to address the growing disparities in healthcare.
 As stated, MHCs can improve access to care for an untold number of people, yet can also improve the adaptability and versatility of healthcare delivery.

 According to an article published in the International Journal for Equity in Health, despite the increasing body of evidence of the unique value of the highly adaptable model of care, mobile clinics are not widely supported.
 This has resulted in a missed opportunity to deploy mobile clinics during national emergencies such as the COVID-19 pandemic, as well as using these already existing, and trusted programs to overcome barriers to access that are experienced by under-resourced communities.